Eesti keeles

 urgent visa 70 €

-EU agreements on the facilitation of the issuance of visas (applies for the citizens of Albania, Bosnia and Herzegovina, FYROM, Montenegro, Serbia and Moldova) One-time and multiple-entry visa 35 €
+EU agreements on the facilitation of the issuance of visas (applies for the citizens of Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, FYROM, Georgia, Montenegro, Serbia and Moldova) One-time and multiple-entry visa 35 €

-Bank accounts of the MINISTRY OF FINANCE for collecting visa fee are the following:
+Bank accounts of the MINISTRY OF FINANCE of Estonia for collecting visa fee are as follows:

 Reference number of the MINISTRY OF FOREIGN AFFAIRS: